-Dr Cora Uhlemann (Lecturer)
+Dr Cora Uhlemann (Senior Lecturer, Deputy Group Leader)

 I am a theoretical cosmologist working on modelling the cosmic large-scale structure in the nonlinear regime and using it to probe fundamental physics and cosmology.
 My research focuses on solving the gravitational dynamics of dark matter and developing galaxy clustering statistics.

 Dr Joachim Harnois-Deraps (Ernest Rutherford Fellow)

 I combine simulations and observations of galaxy surveys to measure cosmological parameters.
 I am the PI of the Scinet LIght-Cone Simulation suites (SLICS), a public series of over 1000 N-body runs ideally suited to estimate the uncertainty about cosmological measurement, including cosmic shear, galaxy-galaxy lensing, galaxy clustering and redshift space distortions — the SLICS were central to 30 journal papers to date.
 I am now leading the core numerical simulation programme in many international weak lensing collaborations (KiDS, LSST and Euclid).
 You can find a list of my publications here.

 I have been working on the non-equilibrium dynamics and fundamental properties of ultracold Bose gases for a number of experiment-relevant systems via large simulations.
 Now I turn my attention to the halo and structure formations of fuzzy dark matter for the Schrodinger-Poisson system.